 Campbell taught for 20 years at Drew, with its Research Institute for Scientists Emeriti program and the Caspersen School of Graduate Studies.
 He stopped teaching five years ago, but continues to visit Drew regularly to lecture honors science students.

 Past students recall the Irishman’s eloquence, even-handedness and dry wit.
 They also remember a professor who found joy in the arts as much as in science.
-In short, Campbell left a lasting impression on these men and women, many of whom later earned advanced science degrees and who vividly remember the mentorship he provided more a decade ago.
+In short, Campbell left a lasting impression on these men and women, many of whom later earned advanced science degrees and who vividly remember the mentorship he provided on campus.

 Manny Gabriel, C’02, (biology), Fellow in Complex Surgical Oncology at the Roswell Park Cancer Institute: “I had the distinct pleasure of spending two and a half years working with Dr. Campbell while doing research as part of the RISE program.
 He was instrumental in my senior honors thesis, patiently and enthusiastically teaching me the fundamentals of basic science.
 I [also] had the unique opportunity of publishing my undergraduate work with Dr. Campbell.
 This was my first paper ever accepted, shortly after learning that he had been inducted into The National Academy of Sciences.
 I honestly never thought I would share authorship with a Nobel Laureate!”